Phase control of transmission and reflection in a sample of duplicated two-level systems driven by a stationary control field: Situation of a stationary control field

-These expressions show the existence of phase-controlled reflection and transmission in the limit of small optical depths.
-The coefficients can be modified by adjusting a versatile and fine tuning experimental parameter, $\varphi$, the additional shift $\varphi_{L}$ being determined by the detuning $\Delta_{0}$.
-For $0\leq2\varphi+\varphi_{L}\leq\pi$, the transmission factor $T$ is less or equal to $1$, while it becomes larger than $1$ for $\pi\leq2\varphi+\varphi_{L}\leq2\pi$.
-This is in agreement with the absorptive or amplificative nature of the sample as described by its effective linear susceptibility, given by Eq.(\ref{Chieff}).
-The reflection factor is associated with the backward component of the control field that is generated through the coupling with the forward part of the probe.
-Thus, the reflection factor depends on the second (or higher) power of the optical depth and is small with respect to the transmission factor.
-As for the transmission factor, however, the contrast is linear with the optical depth and can be varied by modifying the intensities of the control field components.
+These expressions show the existence of \emph{phase-controlled} reflection and transmission in the limit of parametric interaction regime where the control field is slightly affected by propagation and the probe phase variations along propagation are weak.
+The coefficients can be modified by adjusting a versatile and fine-tuning experimental parameter, $\varphi$, the additional shift $\varphi_{L}$ being determined by the detuning $\Delta_{0}$.
+The phase dependence is not altered by other fluctuating parameters such as density, temperature, driving field intensity etc., and the phase thus constitutes a genuine control parameter.
+For $0\leq2\varphi+\varphi_{L}\leq\pi$, the transmission factor $T$ is less than or equal to $1$, while it becomes greater than $1$ for $\pi\leq2\varphi+\varphi_{L}\leq2\pi$.
+This is consistent with the absorbing or amplifying nature of the sample as described by its effective linear susceptibility, given by Eq. (\ref{Chieff}).
+The reflection factor is associated with the backward component of the control field that is generated by coupling with the forward part of the probe.
+Thus, the reflection factor depends on the second (or higher) power of the optical depth and is small compared to the transmission factor.

+At this point, let us make an important remark.
+The phase dependence was certainly to be expected from the beginning since the polarization of the total field injected into the atomic medium is elliptical and depends on $\varphi$.
+It is therefore natural that the intensities of the probe field reflected/transmitted by the medium accordingly depend on $\varphi$ \cite{KW17}. \emph{However, the phase-sensitivity turns to be phase-control only in the parametric regime as identified and discussed above.} This gives rise to a small reflection factor but surprisingly a very efficient amplification and modulation of the transmission factor.
+The mixing of the forward radiated field with the incident one, Eq. (\ref{Omegasigma+final}), is responsible for this efficiency and is reminiscent of the homodyne detection process.
+These results and the exact quantitative expressions of the necessary conditions constitute an important part of the present work.